-- i) The carrying value of trade receivables, cash and cash equivalents, trade payables, security deposits, bank deposits and other current financial assets and other current financial liabilities measured at amortised cost approximate their fair value due to the short-term maturities of these instruments. - ii) The fair value of non-current financial assets and financial liabilities measured are determined by discounting future cash flows using current rates of instruments with similar terms and credit risk.
+- i) The carrying value of trade receivables, cash and cash equivalents, trade payables, security deposits, bank deposits and other current financial assets and other current financial liabilities measured at amortised cost approximate their fair value due to the short-term maturities of these instruments.
+The financial assets and financial liabilities categorised in Level 3 of fair value measurement hierarchy. - ii) The fair value of non-current financial assets and financial liabilities measured are determined by discounting future cash flows using current rates of instruments with similar terms and credit risk.
 The current rates used does not reflect significant changes from the discount rates used initially.
 Therefore, the carrying value of these instruments measured at amortised cost approximate their fair value. - iii) Fair value of quoted mutual funds is based on quoted market prices at the reporting date. - iv) Fair value of debt instruments is estimated based on discounted cash flows valuation technique using the cash flow projections, discount rate and credit risk. - v) Fair value of the share buy back obligation is estimated based on discounted cash flow valuation technique using cash flow projections and financial projections/budgets approved by the management.

-c) Following table describes the valuation techniques used and key inputs thereto for the level 3 financial liabilities as of 30 June 2019 and 31 March 2019:
+c) Following table describes the valuation techniques used and key inputs thereto for the level 3 financial liabilities as of 30 September 2019 and 31 March 2019: